Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this article we accumulated evidence for the associate production of new scalar particle $S$ (assumably via the decay of a heavier boson $H$) with a mass $m_S= 151.5$\,GeV by combining the side-band data from CMS and ATLAS searches for the SM Higgs.
-Including all channels involving photons, $Z$ bosons, $b$-quarks and/or missing energy, we find a global significance of $4.8\sigma$ (locally $5.1\sigma$) for a mass range between $130\,$GeV and $160\,$GeV.
+In this article, we present evidence for an excess in the associate production that may provide evidence of a new Higgs particle $S$ (consistent with the assumption that it is produced from the decay of a heavier boson $H$) with a mass $m_S= 151.5$\,GeV by combining the CMS and ATLAS side bands ($130\,$GeV and $160\,$GeV) of searches for the SM Higgs.
+Including all channels involving photons, $Z$ bosons, light quarks, $b$-quarks and/or missing energy, we find a global significance of $3.9\sigma$ (locally $4.3\sigma$) for $S$.